material-motion/material-motion/specifications/directors.md

 `v1` **Providing targets**: Provide targets to Directors.

-How targets are provided to a Director is up to the engineer.
+How targets are provided to a Director is up to the owner of the Director.

 Common solutions include: